Uber launches COVID-19 contact tracing service

 Using the new portal, designed for exclusive use by public health departments, data can be sought based on trip receipts or passenger names.
 Health officials are prompted to specify what action they want Uber to take as part of the service.

-“We want to make sure that they are the experts and we follow their recommendations” on whether to block temporarily a driver, rider or courier from using Uber’s service, Sullivan said.
+“We want to make sure that they are the experts and we follow their recommendations” on whether to temporarily block a driver, rider, or courier from using Uber’s service, Sullivan said.
 Uber customers with a confirmed infection are automatically blocked from the platform for at least 14 days.

 Uber has seen an increase in contact tracing requests from countries credited for their initial success in containing the virus, such as Australia and New Zealand, Sullivan said.
-He added that contact tracing was also much more coordinated in several European countries than in the United States, including in the UK.
+He added that contact tracing was also much more coordinated in several European countries than in the United States, including in the U.K.

 U.S. contact tracing efforts vary from region to region.
 In some areas, the effort is coordinated on the state level, while cities or counties take charge in others, requests from health departments show.